Sotto Voice

 By Deane Barker

-This describes when someone says something softly, so other people won’t overhear, often to surreptitiously give the person instructions.
+This describes when someone says something softly, so other people won’t overhear, often to secretly pass instructions to the listener.

 It’s from the Italian “sotto voce,” which literally means “under the voice.”
 It has history as stage direction during performances.